pontem-network/sp-docs/wallet/wallet_adapter.md

+:exclamation:_You are reviewing an outdated version of the Pontem Wallet documentation!
+We recommend switching to the most recent version from the new_ [_official website_](https://docs.pontemwallet.xyz/)! :warning:<br>

 The wallet adapter helps you to integrate many different wallets at once and use the same interface to interact with any supported wallet.

 Developed by Hippo team, main repository - [https://github.com/hippospace/aptos-wallet-adapter](https://github.com/hippospace/aptos-wallet-adapter).